ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Second, the interpreter itself is a complex program.
 It requires some portion of the computer's hardware resources to launch and work.
 Therefore, the computer executes both interpreter and your program in parallel and shares resources among them.
 It is an extra overhead that reduces the performance of your program.

 Interpreting the program is slow.
 Does it mean that compilation is better?
-The compiler generates an executable file with machine code.
-Therefore, you reach almost the program's performance when you compile it or write machine code on your own.
+The compiler generates an executable file with machine instructions.
+Therefore, you reach almost the program's performance when you compile it or write machine instructions on your own.
 However, you pay for using the programming language at the compilation stage.
 A couple of seconds and a few megabytes of RAM are enough to compile a small program.
 When you compile a large project (for example, the Linux kernel), it takes several hours.
 If you change the source code, you should recompile the project and wait hours again.

 Keep in mind the overhead of interpreters and compilers when choosing a programming language for your project.
 The interpreter is a good choice in the following cases: